purescript/spago/README.md

 If instead you are using package sets, then `spago upgrade` will bump your package set version to the latest package set available for your compiler version.

 You can pass the `--package-set` flag if you'd rather upgrade to a specific package set version.
-You can of course just edit the `workspace.package_set` field in the `spago.yaml` file.
+You can of course just edit the `workspace.packageSet` field in the `spago.yaml` file.

 ### Custom package sets